LG-RZ/BlackOps3Shaders/README.md

 To preview the post effects first set the Rendering to No Lighting and then set the Shape to Plane.

-Black Ops II Vision previews aren't a 100% accurate to the game so it can be a bit brighter or darker in-game.
+Visionset effects are using Black Ops II vision settings and their previews aren't a 100% accurate to the game so it can be a bit brighter or darker in-game.

 # Credits
 * LG